kalfasyan/plakakia/README.md

 # Usage

-In this section we cover two main use cases for this library.
 ### A. Offline tile generation with a config file
-This scenario covers the case in which you already have a folder with images and annotations.

 `make_some_tiles --config path/to/config.yaml`
   > ⚠️ When executed, the `make_some_tiles` script removes the following folders from the current location: ['tiles/', 'output/', 'annotations/', 'images/', 'logs/']
 -    Check an example [`config.yaml`](plakakia/config.yaml).

 ### B. Online tile generation
-In this scenario you want to apply tiling on images - *with any number of channels* - that you have loaded in memory (e.g. during model inference).

 ```
 from plakakia.utils_tiling import tile_image